deepomicslab/plasmid_web/docs/Analysis_explore.md

-# How to perform PhageScope analyses
+# How to perform PlasmidScope analyses

-PhageScope supplies automatic analysis workflows for users to study their customized phages efficiently.
+PlasmidScope supplies automatic analysis workflows for users to study their customized plasmids efficiently.
 The workflow encompasses pipelines for genome annotation and genome comparison analysis.
 Click ``Analysis`` on the navigation bar to get started.

 ## Genome Annotation
 Click ``Genome Annotation`` button and perform genome annotation.
 Users can run demo data or directly view demo results.
 We also provide the example inputs.

 <div align=center><img src="/Ana_figures/annotation_input.png" width="800"></div>

-To input phage sequences, users can upload their FASTA file with single or multiple phage sequences, enter the phage ID in PhageScope database, or paste the sequence directly.
+To input plasmid sequences, users can upload their FASTA file with single or multiple plasmid sequences, enter the plasmid ID in PlasmidScope database, or paste the sequence directly.
 Then users can select the analysis modules according to their needs.
 Brief introductions to the modules are provided for reference.

 <div align=center><img src="/Ana_figures/annotation_modules.png" width="800"></div>